-Represents the discount rate applied to the expected future cash flows of each underlying real estate property or investment held in the private equity investment. bcIMC management assesses both the risk premium and the appropriate risk-free rate based on the economic environment in which the investee operates to determine the discount rate.
+Represents the discount rate applied to the expected future cash flows of each underlying real estate investments property or investments. bcIMC management assesses both the risk premium and the appropriate risk-free rate based on the economic environment in which the investee operates to determine the discount rate.
 The discount rate is adjusted for such matters as liquidity differences, credit and market factors.
 Cash flows used in the discounted cash flow model are based on projected cash flows or earnings of the respective underlying real estate property or investment.